Hofer-Like Geometry and Flux Theory: Metric geometries for volume-preserving diffeomorphisms

 \subsection{The ingredients of the proof of Theorem \ref{EQU}}

-Notice that we can classify closed symplectic manifolds in two categories: one category consists of closed symplectic manifolds with trivial flux groups, i.e. $\Gamma_\omega = \{0\}$, and the other consists of closed symplectic manifolds with $\Gamma_\omega \neq \{0\}$.
-Compact symplectic manifolds with vanishing flux groups includes oriented closed surfaces of genus bigger than $1$.\\ Kedra-Kotschick-Morita \cite{KKM} found a long list of compact symplectic manifolds with vanishing flux groups.\\
+Recall that one can classify closed symplectic manifolds in two categories: one category consists of closed symplectic manifolds with trivial Calabi's groups, i.e., $\Gamma_\omega = \{0\}$, and the other consists of closed symplectic manifolds with $\Gamma_\omega \neq \{0\}$.
+Compact symplectic manifolds with vanishing flux groups includes oriented closed surfaces of genus bigger than $1$.
+Furthermore, Kedra-Kotschick-Morita \cite{KKM} found a long list of compact symplectic manifolds with vanishing flux groups.\\

-We have the following fact. \begin{lemma} Let $(M,\omega)$ be a closed symplectic manifold whose flux group $\Gamma_\omega$ is trivial.
+We have the following fact. \begin{lemma} $ $ Let $(M,\omega)$ be a closed symplectic manifold whose flux group $\Gamma_\omega$ is trivial.
 Then, for all Hamiltonian diffeomorphism $\phi$ and for all positive $\epsilon$, there exist two elements $\rho^\epsilon$ and $\psi^\epsilon$ of $Ham(M,\omega)$ with $\phi = \rho^\epsilon\circ\psi^\epsilon$ such that